-As discussed in Note 2, Summary of Significant Accounting Policies, to the Condensed Consolidated Financial Statements, the Company accounts for its bitcoin as indefinite-lived intangible assets, which are subject to impairment losses if the fair value of its bitcoin decreases below their carrying value during the reporting period.
-For the three months ended March 31, 2022, the Company incurred impairment losses of \$91,000 on its bitcoin.
+As discussed in Note 2, Summary of Significant Accounting Policies, to the Condensed Consolidated Financial Statements, the Company accounts for its bitcoin as indefinite-lived intangible assets, which are subject to impairment losses if the fair value of its bitcoin held decreases below their carrying value during the reporting period.
+For the three and six months ended June 30, 2022, the Company incurred impairment losses of \$679,000 and \$770,000, respectively, on its bitcoin held.